misterj05/OpenVR-SpaceCalibrator/README.md

 **If using ALVR**: Launch ALVR, then on the `Installation` tab, click `Register ALVR Driver`.

-**From now on, start SteamVR from Steam instead of starting ALVR!** SteamVR will start ALVR for you.
+**From now on, start SteamVR from Steam instead of starting ALVR!**

 If you used the `install.sh` script, the driver will be loaded by SteamVR, but the companion software must be started separately every time.